LeahPines/AI-Learning-Platform/README.md

 # AI Learning Platform

-A full-stack web application for AI-powered lesson generation and user management.
+A full-stack AI-powered learning platform that empowers users to generate personalized lessons using advanced AI technology.

 ---
 ## 📝 Overview

 The **AI Learning Platform** is an intelligent, interactive web application that brings personalized education to everyone.
-Users can explore a wide range of topics by selecting a category, subcategory, and customizing additional options, then submitting a personalized prompt.
-The platform’s AI instantly generates tailored learning content based on these unique user inputs, ensuring every lesson is relevant and engaging.
+Users can explore a wide range of topics by selecting a category, subcategory, and customizing additional preferences, then submitting a personalized prompt.
+The platform’s AI instantly generates tailored learning content based on these unique user requirements, ensuring every lesson is relevant and engaging.

 ## 🚀 Technologies Used